hungxinh/drupal-knowledge-management-system/DKMS README.md

 The top of the Dashboard includes a link to the user's account page, a link to the upload file form, a search box, and a mega menu that includes common filters (legal issue, document type, advocate author).
 These filters will operate using a Select2, allowing users to type or select their filter of choice (e.g. "eviction").
 The search box returns results based on tags provided by users at the time the document was uploaded, as well as on the text of the document itself when possible.

-Below this toolbar, the Dashboard will feature blocks highlighting (1) popular documents (e.g. 5-10 documents weighted by most unique user accesses then most overall accesses in the past 60 days); (2) recently uploaded documents; and (3) documents recently accessed by the current user.
-Blocks 1 and 2 will be filtered to match a user's "Favorites" (see below).
+Below this toolbar, the Dashboard will feature blocks highlighting (1) the current user's favorite cases, clicking which takes them to a Search Results page for that case; (2) documents recently accessed by the current user; (3) popular documents (e.g. 5-10 documents weighted by most unique user accesses then most overall accesses in the past 60 days); and (4) recently uploaded documents.
+Blocks 3 and 4 will be filtered to match a user's "Favorites" (see below).

 #Search Results